-ACPD expanded our service delivery model to improve outcomes and facilitate a youth's transition into the community.
-The department's programs and systems represent state-of-the-art advancements in our practices.
-They also represent a culmination of our efforts to incorporate progressive evidence-based practices into the fabric of the organization.
+State-of-the-Art Practices: ACPD has expanded its service delivery model to improve outcomes and facilitate a youth's transition into the community.
+The department's programs and systems represent state-of-the-art advancements and incorporate progressive evidence-based practices to better serve youth and families.